xyproto/orbiton/README.md

 * For building the current file with `ctrl-space`, the `ghc` compiler must be installed.
 * For formatting code with `ctrl-w`, [`brittany`](https://github.com/lspitzner/brittany) must be installed.

+Python

+* `ctrl-space` only checks the syntax, without executing.

 ## Size